Murder of Taylor Behl: Case

+Behl went missing on September 5, 2005.
 In the early morning of Saturday, September 17, 2005, Behl's car was found about a mile and a half from the VCU Campus.
 A tracking dog led police to Jesse Schultz, 22, who lived in the area where Behl's car was found; Schultz was eventually cleared.

 Police also questioned a former boyfriend of Behl with whom she had dinner on September 5, and other acquaintances.

 Another of the last individuals to have seen Behl alive was Benjamin Fawley, a 38-year-old amateur photographer and self-described "Goth/skater from the 1980s."
 Fawley's alibi could not be confirmed, and after executing a search warrant police arrested him on September 23 for 16 counts of child pornography.

 A surveillance video showed Behl and Fawley leaving Behl's dormitory together on the night she disappeared.
 According to police, Fawley told them Behl died accidentally during a consensual sex act (likely erotic asphyxiation) with him in her car at Mathews County, Virginia.
 He claimed he then panicked and dumped her unburied body in a ravine.

 Behl's mother Janet Pelasara called Fawley "a big, fat liar" and claimed that Behl had sex "once out of curiosity" with Fawley in April 2005, "and then didn't want anything to do with him."
 In August 2006, Fawley's Alford plea to second degree murder was accepted and he was sentenced to thirty years in prison.

+Ben Fawley is scheduled to be released from prison in 2031.
+He will be 64 years old.

+Taylor's friend, Erin Crabill, received a $20,000 reward for assisting the investigation.
+She established a fund for women in crisis, with part of the money, in honor of Taylor Behl.